quou/openmv/README.md

 it from the project root to create a file named `res.pck` which contains all of the game's resources.
 The game reads from this file in release mode so that shipping the entire resource folder isn't required.
-The packer packs all of the files in `packed.include`; This file is sometimes out of date, so if the game struggles to load in release mode, try debug mode instead.
+The packer packs all of the files listed in `packed.include`; This file is sometimes out of date, so if the game struggles to load in release mode, try debug mode instead.

 Dependencies on Linux:
  - `libdl`